ProgUn1corn/Qlourie_Astral_R/README.md

 # How to Use This Repo
 ## What's in this repo?
 This repo contains engine sound files, all Jbeam files, and Lua files.
-I will create engine sound with FMOD, update Jbeam files when something is refined, and start to write lua codes for active center differential, launch control and potentially new detection method for LRS.

 At the time of 2024/3/21: